protocol/research-website/content/posts/202105-eth-india/index.md

 ***Q:** How is IPFS different from torrent?*

-**A:** IPFS and Bittorrent are two completely different protocols.
+**A:** IPFS and BitTorrent are two completely different protocols.
 They are both P2P protocols used for file-exchange, but they differ in many aspects of their design.
 Mainly:

 -   Content in IPFS is found through its unique identifier, the [CID](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats), which is inferred from the actual content, ensuring the authenticity of the content.
 The structure of the CID includes several parts, as metadata that make it future-proof.
 For example, the hash function used is included in the CID itself and therefore, the user knows which hash to use in order to extract the hash from the CID.
 This further means that the same content can be represented by two different CIDs, but still point to the same file.
 The anatomy of the CID is discussed in detail in the [Content Addressing Module](/tutorials/resnetlab-on-tour/content-addressing/) of the ResNetLab on Tour Tutorial programme.
 You can also experiment with different CIDs and their breakdown at [cid.ipfs.io](https://cid.ipfs.io).
-In Bittorrent, content is typically represented by a SHA-1 hash (as part of a magnet link) or a .torrent file, which is a more verbose benconded representation of its metadata.
+In BitTorrent, content is typically represented by a SHA-1 hash (as part of a magnet link) or a .torrent file, which is a more verbose benconded representation of its metadata.

 -  In IPFS, content is indexed globally (there are no swarms) and is found in a decentralized manner using the [IPFS DHT](https://docs.ipfs.io/concepts/dht/#kademlia).
 BitTorrent can use trackers, which are centrally governed servers used to find content in the network, or it can also use a DHT to discover peers associated with a given content item.